Wingly-Company/apidoc/README.md

 After you've documented your API, you can generate the docs using the `apidoc:generate` Artisan command.
 This will:
-- Scan you specified directories and extract information about your endpoints
+- Scan your specified directories and extract information about your endpoints
 - Transform the extracted information into markdown files
 - Store the files under `storage/apidocs` directory